WapStart/plus1-android-sdk/README.md

 # Contacts

-If you have the questions, please, contact our clientsupport:
+If you have any questions, please, contact our client support:
 E-Mail: clientsupport@co.wapstart.ru
 ICQ: 553425962